 Note 5 "Sibling" means brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent/carer's partner, where the child for whom the school place is sought is living in the same family unit at the same address as that sibling.
 It is helpful if parents make it clear on the application form if the sibling has a different family name.
 When there is more than one sibling at the school, only the youngest need be listed on the application form.

-Note 6 The straight line distance used to determine proximity of the home to the school will be measured by a Geographical Information System adopted by the school, or by Wokingham
+Note 6 The straight line distance used to determine proximity of the home to the school will be measured by Wokingham Borough Council's Geographical Information System.